 Think of it like a visit to a car mechanic.
 There’s a fee to figure out what’s wrong, and then the actual cost depends on whether you need a simple tune-up or a major part replaced.
 We’ll break down what goes into a typical repair bill so you can have a clearer picture of the investment.
 Knowing these details helps you ask the right questions and make an informed decision about your home’s comfort.
 From the initial service call to the complexity of the fix, here’s a straightforward look at what you can expect.

-Service Call & Diagnostic Fees
+Understanding Service Call & Diagnostic Fees

 The first cost you’ll typically encounter is a service call or diagnostic fee.
 This covers the technician’s time and expertise to travel to your home, inspect your heat pump, and accurately identify the problem.
 Most companies in the DFW area charge a flat rate for this initial visit, which usually falls between $50 and $200.
 This fee is for the diagnosis itself, not the repair.
 Once the technician figures out what’s wrong, they will provide you with a detailed quote for the actual repair work, including parts and labor.
 You can review our transparent pricing to see how we handle service calls.

-Minor vs. Major Repair Costs
+How Much Are Minor vs. Major Repairs?

 Once the issue is diagnosed, the repair cost can vary widely.
 A minor fix, like replacing a capacitor, might only set you back a couple of hundred dollars.
 However, a major problem, such as a compressor failure, could run into the thousands.
 On average, homeowners spend around $550 on heat pump repairs.
 A helpful guideline to consider is the 40% rule: if the cost of the repair is more than 40% of the price of a new unit, it often makes more financial sense to invest in a full heat pump replacement.
 This is especially true if your system is older and less efficient.